grainymac/IdeaBox/README.md

 ### Wins

-* Deepened our understanding of reading, writting code by manipulating the DOM with the data model and refactoring
+* Deepened our understanding of reading and writing code by manipulating the DOM with the data model and refactoring
-* Debugged the issues that arised when staring a buttob by outside research, console.log
+* Debugged the issues that arose when starring a button by doing some indendent research and utilized console logging and Chrome Dev Tools
-* Followed the DTR by respectfully commuicating, and listening to eachother
+* Followed the DTR by respectfully commuicating and listening to each as we worked through the project collaboratively

 ### Challenges